micsthepick/blog/blog/content/about.md

 What do I mean?
 If it's worthwhile and altruistic then it's worth trying, and giving it your best shot.
 Don't give up.
 Not even when you are done, just keep trying.

-## what I know
+## What I know

-I've completed most of a Batchelor's degree in Computer science and in Mathematics.
+I've graduated with distinction in a Batchelor's degree - both Computer science and in Mathematics.
 I can code in Python, JavaScript/TypeScript, Html/Aspx/Cshtml, C++/C, along with various other languages, but I enjoy learning new things, and am happy to learn new langauges and technologies.

 ## personal projects